AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

 ---
 title: Collect page data with Adobe Analytics
 description: Use the event-driven Adobe Client Data layer to collect data about user activity on a web site built with Adobe Experience Manager.
-Learn how to use rules in Experience Platform Launch to listen for these events and send data to an Adobe Analytics report suite.
+Learn how to use tag rules to listen for these events and send data to an Adobe Analytics report suite.
 version: Cloud Service
 topic: Integrations
 feature: Adobe Client Data Layer